What are the chances of a false-negative pregnancy test?

 • You’re nauseous and can’t keep food down

 Or perhaps it’s just good old female intuition.
-But if you’re showing the signs of being pregnant, you had sex without contraception, or your period is late — and yet the tests are still telling you no, then it might be time to see a doctor.
+But if you’re showing the signs of being pregnant, you had sex without contraception, or your period is late — and yet you’re still getting false negative pregnancy tests, then it might be time to see a doctor.

-Your doctor will assess your situation and may suggest you take a blood test to determine whether you are pregnant or not.
+Your doctor will assess your situation and may suggest blood tests to determine whether you are pregnant or not.

-There could be several reasons your period is late, so your doctor will help determine the cause.
+There could be several reasons you’ve got a missed period, so your doctor will help determine the cause.

 Related Articles